 The key benefit of a Limited Liability Company (LLC) is that profits are passed through the company to its shareholders without being taxed, yet the personal liability of the owners is null.
 A “hybrid” of a partnership and a corporation, these structures have an expiry date in some states, and members of an LLC must pay self-employment tax contributions toward Medicare and Social Security.

 Oftentimes, entrepreneurs and self-employed workers are primarily considering a sole proprietorship vs. an LLC for their business structure.
 To learn more about the pros and cons of both options, read our comparison guide here.

 Specifically designed for charities, educational and health facilities, religious programs, and research establishments, the nonprofit structure gives companies a tax-exempt status, and owners do not pay state or federal income on any profits they make.
 There are extensive processes and regulations in place for registered nonprofits, and there are heavy restrictions around what they can do with the money they earn.

 Your business name is the embodiment of your brand mission and vision, and an important step in protecting this identity is registering the name officially.
 This registration makes you compliant with the laws around registration, and it means no one else can register a business of the same name.

 Registering your business name happens automatically when creating an LLC or a corporation.
 If you’re operating under another business structure, there are two other ways to protect your name: You can either register the name as a trademark, or file a Doing Business As (DBA) with your state or county clerk’s office.

-Note: If you’re operating a business under your legal personal name, you won’t need to file for a DBA or trademark.
+Note: If you’re operating a business under your legal personal name—perhaps as a consultant or other forms of self-employment—you won’t need to file for a DBA or trademark.